mryap/jekyll-netlify-boilerplate/_posts/2018-09-20-speed-and-security-for-conversion-optimisation.md

-### <a name="https"></a>Upgrade your website to HTTPS
+### Upgrade your website to HTTPS

 Popular search engines like Google prioritize sites served over HTTPS.
 Google has announced a deadline of July 2018 as the date for when Chrome will begin explicitly warning users if a site is insecure. [[Link](https://security.googleblog.com/2018/02/a-secure-web-is-here-to-stay.html)]

 Most web hosting providers already provide free HTTPS certificates as well as low cost certificates.
 Netlify provides this functionality for free, even for custom domains, with their 1-Click SSL through Let’s Encrypt.